spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

    [Update a Cluster](../cluster-management/cluster-updates.md).

 If the edge location configuration is known and predictable, then the IT/Ops team can combine EdgeForge, installation, and registration into one step and ship the fully configured Edge hosts to the edge location.
-The site operator at the edge location only needs to hook up the power and network cables without further device configuration.
+The field technician at the edge location only needs to hook up the power and network cables without further device configuration.
 The Edge host will be ready to be centrally managed for cluster formation.

 ## Airgapped Clusters